 - improving fleet and freight management

-Benefits of transportation management system double effectiveness of delivery of goods, tracking delivery in real-time, avoiding shortages of transport means, predict risks in transporting goods.
+The benefits of a warehouse management system double the effectiveness of delivery of goods, tracking delivery in real-time, avoiding shortages of transport means, and predicting risks in transporting goods.
 And, thus, warn other departments of possible delays or barriers.

 Warehouse automation